 “Of Albertans that do know the signs and symptoms of mental illness, 75% do not seek services due to stigma and discrimination.” – Calgaryselfhelp.com

-The foundation is a non-profit with a focus on helping to heal individuals who are struggling with addiction, stress, depression, anxiety, and trauma from a whole-body perspective.
-The foundation provides individual and group services, including counselling, nutrition, massage therapy, and yoga.
+The Serenity Now foundation is a non-profit with a focus on helping individuals who are struggling with addiction, stress, depression, anxiety, and trauma from a whole-body perspective.
+The foundation provides individual and group services, including counselling, nutrition, massage therapy, and biodynamic craniosacral therapy.

-What’s the difference between a practicum student, registered provisional psychologist and a registered psychologist?
+What’s the difference between a counselling intern, registered provisional psychologist and a registered psychologist?

 Trust us!
 You are not alone if you are confused by some of the options for therapy!